par7133/SwapCode/README.md

 SnipSwap is a light, simple, "peer-to-peer" software for swapping snippets of code with others, by dran-n-drop.<br>

 SnipSwap is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>

+SnipSwap got built behind some cool features like the object drag-n-drop between browser windows, full object serialization and xml.

 First step, use the left side panel password field to create the hashed password to insert in the config file.<br>

 As you are going to run SnipSwap in the PHP process context, using a limited web server or phpfpm user, you must follow some simple directives for an optimal first setup:<br>